ucsc-ospo/ucsc-ospo.github.io/content/osre/formentors.md

 ### Why should you be an OSRE mentor?

 If you could use undergraduate research assistance over the summer with your on-going research, this is a great opportunity to get matched to top students.
-Like Google Summer of Code, the OSRE allows the mentors to choose the students they want to work with based on an interactive and iterative application process.
-The application process provides mentors the opportunity to select someone they want to work with who will benefit their project and research.
+Like Google Summer of Code, the OSRE allows the mentors to choose the students they want to work with based on an interactive and iterative proposal process.
+The proposal process provides mentors the opportunity to select someone they want to work with who will benefit their project and research.

 ### Who can be a mentor?